elastic/ecctl/docs/ecctl_deployment_delete.md

 ## ecctl deployment delete

-Deletes a previously stopped deployment from the platform
+Deletes a previously shutdown deployment (Available for ECE only)

 ### Synopsis

-Deletes a previously stopped deployment from the platform
+Deletes a previously shutdown deployment (Available for ECE only)

 ```
 ecctl deployment delete <deployment-id> [flags]